ivoa-std/UWS/README.md

 This is the source for the [IVOA UWS Recommendation](http://www.ivoa.net/documents/UWS/index.html)

-The [document](UWS.html) is authored as pure HTML - however the now deprecated https://github.com/pahjbo/ivoapub
+The [document](UWS.html) is authored as pure HTML - however the now deprecated https://github.com/pahjbo/ivoapub was used int the preparation of the document.

 Future major revisions of the document should use the https://github.com/ivoa-std/ivoatex system